phil-mansfield/symphony/docs/source/getting_started.rst

 .. image:: tree_3.png
     :height: 400

 Note that more than one merger can occur within a halo in a single snapshot.
-This image also illustrates the ordering of branches within the tree ("depth-first ordering"), but it's unlikely that this fact will be useful to you.
+This image also illustrates the ordering of branches within the tree ("depth-first ordering").

 Merger information is stored in the tree the snapshot before the merger occurs.
 Each halo keeps track of its "co-progenitor", the last halo in the next branch that merges in that snapshot.
-It's easiest to see with pictures:
+It's easiest to understand visually:

 .. image:: tree_4.png
     :height: 400

 In practice, this means that finding all the mergers for a host halo invovles hopping around from halo to halo.

-This is an advanced technique and will not be useful to most users.
-If one is interested in resolved substracture in of the host halo, virtually all can be done with the subhalo arrays above.
+Mergr tree analysis is an advanced technique and may not be necessary for many users.
+If one is only interested in resolved substructure of the host halo, virtually everything can be done with the subhalo arrays above.
 The tree essentially only allows one to analyze subresolution subhalos and objects far away from the host halo.
 Both tasks must be done with caution.

 Using Merger Trees with Symlib
 ------------------------------

 Full merger trees are more computationally intense than subhalo catalogs, meaning that they are a little more complicated to use than the host's subhalos.
 Instead of using structured arrays, individual variables are read from disk as 1D arrays that have the tree's ordering.
 This allows you to only load variables you need.
 Additionally, snapshots where a halo does not exist are not included in the tree.
 This makes indexing more complicated, but saves memory.

 One last caveat is that tree variables are stored in consistent-trees's native units.
 These are inhomogenous and are listed in the full ``symlib`` documentation page.

 As a first example, we'll do some analysis that doesn't care about the connections between different branches.
 We'll calculate :math:`M_{\rm peak}` (the maximum :math:`M_{\rm vir}` that the halo ever had).
-Because tree reading is a more advanced and less useful procedure than reading host subhalo information, this will be done purely by example.
+Because tree reading is a more advanced and less useful procedure than reading the host's subhalo information, this will be done purely by example.
 The full symlib documentation contains more detailed information on tree-reading and tree-manipulating functions.

 Omitting some standard preamble and most of the plotting code, the following code block will: